Step 5. What is the problem and what are the solutions?

 - Which community groups are working on these issues?
 What are they doing to address them?
 What do they think needs to happen?

 - Who are the experts in this area?
 You could seek out academic experts, community leaders and policy makers.
 What do they say?
-You could attend conferences and meetings on the problem or issue you’ve chosen – these are often an excellent source of information and showcase what experts are currently saying.
+You could attend conferences and meetings on the problem or issue you’ve chosen.

 - What can you read to help you?
 Again, ask the experts or consult publications or online content that has been written for a general audience.
-You could review academic literature, journal and newspaper articles, as well as articles written by non-government organisations.
+Review academic literature, journal and newspaper articles, as well as articles written by non-government organisations.

 - What steps are you going to take to understand the issue (or set of regional issues) in which you are interested and what the solutions are?